Kevhec/frontEndMentor/README.md

-# My Challenges 🧑‍🎓
+# My Challenges 🏆

-These are my [FrontendMentor](https://www.frontendmentor.io/) challenges 🏋️. **FrontendMentor** is a *"platform that provides front-end challenges that include professional web designs"*.
+These are the front-end design projects I completed on [FrontendMentor](https://www.frontendmentor.io/) 🏋️. **FrontendMentor** is a *"platform that provides front-end challenges that include professional web designs"*.

 ## Index
 * [Newbie Challenges](#newbie-challenges) 👶